edera-dev/sprout/DEVELOPMENT.md

 To test your changes in QEMU, please run `./hack/dev/boot.sh`, you can specify `x86_64` or `aarch64` as an argument to boot.sh to boot the specified architecture.

+## Crate Structure

+Sprout is split into multiple crates:

+- `edera-sprout-config` at `crates/config`: Serialization structures for the Sprout configuration file.
+- `edera-sprout-eficore` at `crates/eficore`: Core library for Sprout EFI code.
+- `edera-sprout` as `crates/sprout`: Sprout's main crate that contains bootloader logic.

+It is intended that overtime Sprout will be split into even more crates.

 ## Hack Scripts

 You can use the `./hack` scripts to run common development tasks: